Digital of Things is the leading User Research and UX/UI Design agency in the Middle East.

 Customer experience is the details, and understanding human behaviour is at the core.

 That’s where we come in.

 Want to see how the UX of your digital product measures up?
-We built an all-in-one evaluation and scoring system just for that - the DOT Score.
+We've built an all-in-one evaluation and scoring system just for that - the DOT Score.

-Just share with us the details of your website or app, and we’ll reach out to you to help you generate a score.
+Just share with us the details of your digital platform and we’ll reach out to you to help you generate a score.

 Your customers are unique.
-We can help you understand their needs, wants and behaviours through a variety of user research techniques.
+We can help you understand your customer's needs, wants and behaviours through a variety of user research techniques.

 Professional, efficient and top quality execution.
 DOT has been instrumental to the product development of our local digital products.
 Experts in their craft and professional in their approach, they have always gone over and above to deliver on time and on budget.

 I worked with Digital of Things on a few projects.
 They always came through and have really excelled at showing their value and experience.
 I enjoy working with the team.
 I never felt they were external.
 I always thought of them as part of the internal team.
 They excite well and on time.

 We worked with Digital of Things on a rather innovative project where users needed to test 2 different environments.
 The final report was very useful, with clear and insightful information, the team at Digital of Things is really awesome to work with.
 I totally recommend them!